Hu Shih: Academic career

 Hu quit New Youth in the 1920s and published several political newspapers and journals with his friends.
 His most important contribution was the promotion of vernacular Chinese in literature to replace Classical Chinese, which was intended to make it easier for the ordinary person to read.
 Hu Shih once said, "A dead language can never produce a living literature."
 The significance of this for Chinese culture was great – as John Fairbank put it, "the tyranny of the classics had been broken."
 Hu devoted a great deal of energy to rooting his linguistic reforms in China's traditional culture rather than relying on imports from the West.
 As his biographer Jerome Grieder put it, Hu's approach to China's "distinctive civilization" was "thoroughly critical but by no means contemptuous."
-For instance, he studied Chinese classical novels, especially the 18th century novel Dream of the Red Chamber, as a way of establishing the vocabulary for a modern standardized language.
+For instance, he studied Chinese classical novels, especially the 18th century novel Dream of the Red Chamber, as a way of establishing the vocabulary for a modern standardized language, and Hu published his own analysis entitled Studies on the Dream of the Red Chamber in 1921.
 His Peking University colleague Wen Yuan-ning dubbed Hu a Philosophe for his humanistic interests and expertise.
 At the university Hu became a well-liked professor, whose top students included award-winning physicist Chien-Shiung Wu.

 Hu was among the New Culture Movement reformers who welcomed Margaret Sanger's 1922 visit to China.
 He personally translated her speech delivered at Beijing National University which stressed the importance of birth control.
 Periodicals The Ladies' Journal and The Women's Review published Hu's translation.

 He was elected to the American Academy of Arts and Sciences in 1932 and the American Philosophical Society in 1936.